 5. Go meatless

 Meat is definitely an easy source of protein and is often the centerpiece of many meals.
 A very normal menu for a day may include bacon and eggs for breakfast, a chicken salad for lunch, and beef stew for dinner.
 But it’s a good practice to go meatless occasionally.
-Venturing out and getting protein from different sources like nuts, beans, and lentils is a good idea, since it forces you to try new dishes and means you get a wider variety of nutrients in your diet.
+And if you are looking to optimize your health, going meatless more often than not seems to be the best approach.

 Throwing together your favorite pasta without the chicken or meatballs doesn’t quite meet the standards of a balanced meal.
-Instead, make a stir-fry using edamame or tofu.
+Instead, try adding lentils to your pasta sauce or make a cashew-based alfredo sauce.
+Add edamame or tofu to your favorite stir-fry recipe.
 Or make a vegetarian chili by cutting out the ground beef and adding an extra can of beans or a cup of quinoa.
+Venturing out and getting protein from different sources is a good idea since it forces you to try new dishes and means you get a wider variety of nutrients in your diet.

 6. Spice it up